home-assistant/home-assistant.io/source/_integrations/mysensors.markdown

 ### Ethernet gateway

-To use an Ethernet gateway, you need to configure the ip address and port of the gateway.
+To use an Ethernet gateway, you need to configure the IP address and port of the gateway.

 ### General options